-Current liabilities increased to \$709.1 million at November 1, 2014 from \$570.5 million recorded at the end of fiscal 2013 primarily due to increases in accrued salaries, benefits and severance including amounts related to the Acquisition and, to a lesser extent, an increase in deferred income on shipments to distributors, more fully described below.
+Current liabilities increased to \$1.1 billion at October 31, 2015 from \$709.1 million recorded at the end of fiscal 2014.
+The increase was primarily the result of the classification of our \$375.0 million aggregate principal amount of 3.0% senior unsecured notes due April 15, 2016 as current and, to a lesser extent, increases in accounts payable, deferred income on shipments to distributors as more fully described below and accrued liabilities.
+These increases were partially offset by decreases in income taxes payable.

-As of November 1, 2014 and November 2, 2013, we had gross deferred revenue of \$349.7 million and \$309.2 million, respectively, and gross deferred cost of sales of \$71.3 million and \$61.8 million, respectively.
-Deferred income on shipments to distributors increased in fiscal 2014 primarily as a result of higher demand for products, as well as the Acquisition and, to a lesser, extent a mix shift in favor of higher margin products sold into the channel.
+As of October 31, 2015 and November 1, 2014, we had gross deferred revenue of \$379.9 million and \$349.7 million, respectively, and gross deferred cost of sales of \$79.8 million and \$71.3 million, respectively.
+Deferred income on shipments to distributors increased in fiscal 2015 primarily as a result of higher demand for products sold into the channel.
 Sales to distributors are made under agreements that allow distributors to receive price-adjustment credits and to return qualifying products for credit, as determined by us, in order to reduce the amounts of slow-moving, discontinued or obsolete product from their inventory.
 Given the uncertainties associated with the levels of price-adjustment credits to be granted to distributors, the sales price to the distributors is not fixed or determinable until the distributors resell the products to their customers.
 Therefore, we defer revenue recognition from sales to distributors until the distributors have sold the products to their customers.
 The amount of price-adjustments is dependent on future overall market conditions, and therefore the levels of these adjustments could fluctuate significantly from period to period.
 To the extent that we experience a significant increase in the amount of credits we issue to our distributors, there could be a material impact on the ultimate revenue and gross margin recognized relating to these transactions.